 Along with those changes, Microsoft has updated Windows 10’s font-based emoji and added the ability to universally switch between dark and light modes.
 For the latter, Microsoft points out that there are some UWP apps that control their own theme settings, so if you switch to the dark mode, those apps will likely still be rather bright.
 There’s also now a setting to only show color on the app’s title bar.

-Other changes brought by the new Windows 10 build include improvements to the virtual desktop, a new progress experience for installing the update, revised battery settings, updated Windows Update settings, and a new Connect app that enables the user to stream the Continuum experience from a compatible Windows 10 phone to the PC without the need for a Miracast adapter or docking.
+Other changes brought by the new Windows 10 build include improvements to the virtual desktop, a new progress experience for installing the update, revised battery settings, updated Windows Update settings, and a new Connect app that enables the user to stream the Continuum experience from a compatible

 Finally, Microsoft revealed in a blog post its plans for Messaging Anywhere, which will allow customers to send and receive text messages on Windows 10 that arrive on the user’s phone.
 This option is currently visible in the Messaging PC-based app in Build 14316, but the mobile version still needs to be updated.
 The company plans to talk more about this messaging service at a later date.